This Teacher Appreciation Week May 4th -May 8th 2020, Ask Your Young Reader About a Teacher Like Mr. Falker, in Their Young Lives.

 She clutches a jar of honey and a book in triumph as she remembers the tradition of her family.
 Open sesame!
 The promise of the family tradition is met and kept.

-Fast-forward thirty years and Trisha’s reconnection is tender as she meets again the life changing Mr. Falker or Felker, his real name.
+Fast-forward thirty years and Trisha’s reconnection is tender as she meets again the life changing Mr. Falker or Felker which is his real name.
 He asks her what she does for a living and thanking him, she brightly replies, “ I make books for children”.

 You can’t write better than this, even in fiction.